 “Drug-resistant TB is emerging as a major health challenge,” said Shah.
 “Our studies have found that its incidence among children in Mumbai has increased from 5% in 2007-2010 to 10% in 2013-2016, and continues to grow.”

 With the support of Mumbai’s district TB office and the Revised National TB Control Programme, a government initiative, the centre provides children with DR-TB drugs free of cost for the entire course of treatment.

 The centre also has a counsellor who provides patient education to families.
 This may help increase adherence and improve overall TB related morbidity and mortality.
 “For children with extensively drug-resistant tuberculosis, we procure drugs like delamanid from overseas,” Shah said.
 So far, the team has treated more than 360 cases of paediatric DR-TB with a success rate of over 80%, earning the centre a place among semi-finalists for the Infectious Disease Initiative of the Year.

 “The BMJ Awards South Asia have grown to become a prized recognition in the region’s medical community and continue to attract the best talent and work,” Prashant Mishra, managing director of BMJ in India and South Asia, said.

-The second stage screening process for the awards is now complete and three finalists have been selected for each category, after a rigorous process.
-These finalists will be invited to present their work before an eminent jury panel who will select the winners, to be announced at the grand finale on 1 December at the Hilton Hotel in Chennai.
+The 2020 Award nominations are now open until Wednesday 11 March 2020.
+Shortlisted finalists will be announced on 15 May 2020 and will be invited to present their work before an eminent jury panel, to be announced at the grand finale on the evening of Friday 3 July 2020 at The Pullman Aerocity, New Delhi.
 Winners will be selected based on their data and methods and the impact, regional relevance, and scalability of their work as well as for patient engagement.